-ICC Men’s T20 World Cup, Group 2: SF scenarios for India, South Africa, Pakistan, Bangladesh
+T20 World Cup, Group 2 scenarios: Can Pakistan still reach semifinals?
+What are India’s chances?

 After their defeat against Zimbabwe, Pakistan were already on the brink of elimination and the results since have not exactly gone their way.
 They would have wanted India to defeat South Africa, that didn’t happen.
 They would have then wanted Bangladesh to defeat India, that didn’t happen.

-As things stand, Pakistan’s biggest hope is to defeat South Africa and Bangladesh and hope for a six-point tiebreak scenario on NRR.
+For starters, they have come up with a super performance to defeat South Africa and stay alive.
+Their NRR is so good that they just have to defeat Bangladesh by any margin but then have to hope for a six-point tiebreak scenario on NRR.
 For that to happen, Zimbabwe must also defeat India.

 Zimbabwe and Netherlands

-Note: Editor’s note: This article has been updated after Pakistan’s win against South Africa.